Taiwan gets 400,000-dose vaccine boost as COVID cases rise

-Taiwan will get 400,000 more AstraZeneca Plc (AZN.L) COVID-19 doses on Wednesday from the COVAX global sharing programme, the government said, as it faces a dwindling supply of shots during a spike in domestic infections.
+TAIPEI (Reuters) -Taiwan will get 400,000 more AstraZeneca Plc COVID-19 doses on Wednesday from the COVAX global sharing programme, the government said, as it faces a dwindling supply of shots during a spike in domestic infections.

 Taiwan has reported almost 1,000 new infections during the past week or so, leading to new curbs in the capital, Taipei, and shocking a population that had become accustomed to life carrying on almost normally.

 But its stock of vaccines is rapidly falling.
-It has only received a little more than 300,000 to date, all from AstraZeneca Plc (AZN.L).
+It has only received a little more than 300,000 to date, all from AstraZeneca Plc.
 At least two-thirds of those have been distributed.

 Cabinet spokesman Lo Ping-cheng told reporters that the roughly 400,000 additional doses would arrive in Taiwan on Wednesday afternoon from Amsterdam.